Need help? Call 1-800-CERT-LAB

 • Compliance Policy Guide

 Contact us right away by completing the form below.
+Our team will respond quickly with a quote.

 Sampling of your product can sometimes be a problem, Certified Laboratories is familiar with all FDA sampling schedules.
 We have a staff of trained samplers who can handle the complete sampling procedure or, if you prefer to submit the sample yourself, we will explain to your personnel the proper sampling plans to employ.
 We are always prepared to take responsibility for sampling at the following ports: